Lagos squatter settlements

 Most of the residents of Makoko work in the informal economy or make a living by fishing.

-Even though it has many problems the people in Makoko are very proud and protective of their homes.
+Even though Makoko has many problems, the people are very proud and protective of their homes.
 After all, it is their home.
-Residents have already taken steps to improve services crisscrossing the lagoon bed are pipes, paid for and laid by enterprising residents to bring in clean water – for a modest fee – from boreholes in neighbouring Sogunro.
+Residents have already taken steps to improve services.
+Crisscrossing the lagoon bed are pipes, paid for and laid by enterprising residents to bring in clean water—for a modest fee—from boreholes in neighbouring Sogunro.

 Makoko Floating School, designed by architect Kunlé Adeyemi, has become the community’s most popular and famous building.

-Doctors Without Borders opened a floating clinic in January 2011; although very popular when it launched, it stayed open less than a year.
-Today Makoko continues to be served by a network of informal, unregistered clinics that attend to basic ailments.
-There are also a number of traditional birth attendants who deliver Makoko’s babies in an atmosphere of high levels of maternal mortality.
+Doctors Without Borders opened a floating clinic in January 2011; although very popular when it launched, it stayed open for less than a year.
+Today, Makoko continues to be served by a network of informal, unregistered clinics that attend to basic ailments.
+Several traditional birth attendants deliver Makoko’s babies in an atmosphere of high maternal mortality.

-However, the authorities want to demolish it to help improve the image of the city.
-Though residents have nowhere else to live.
-In recent years the authorities have demolished areas of squatter settlements, like the one in 2012.
+However, the authorities want to demolish it to help improve the city’s image, though residents have nowhere else to live.
+In recent years, authorities have demolished areas of squatter settlements, such as the one in 2012.
 Badia, a swampland settlement on the edge of the city’s Apapa Port, was one of the worst-hit targets.
 More than 15,000 people have lost their homes.

 Cities Series – Lagos Week – The Guardian